 You can download all keywords, that are causing the cannibalization issue, by clicking on the Export selected data button to work with them further in the Excel spreadsheet.
 The report charges 5 credits per keyword to download.

 What data does Website Profiler use?

 Website Profiler uses data from Marketing Miner’s internal database, which collects information from clickstream (third-party data about user behavior) and Google search results of common queries for each market.

 What to do with the keyword cannibalization report next?

 You can use the keyword cannibalization data for the following:

-- Eliminating keyword cannibalization – analyze all keywords and landing pages to find out whether the keyword cannibalization is a problem for your website or not.
-You can eliminate this issue by merging pages, improving the internal linking structure (to build the authority of your page), or implementing the canonical tag.
+- Eliminating keyword cannibalization – analyze all keywords and landing pages to determine whether or not keyword cannibalization is a problem for your site.
+You can eliminate this problem by merging pages, improving the internal linking structure (to increase the authority of your page), or implementing the canonical tag.

 - Identifying relevant landing pages – take a look at which landing page is the most relevant for the given keyword (which has the highest page rank).
-Is this a page you want to rank for the keyword?
-If not, improve your internal linking structure to let the search engine know what page is more relevant to the topic.
+Is it a page you want to rank for that keyword?
+If not, improve your internal linking structure to let the search engine know which page is more relevant to the topic.